mauvpark/JsMastery-MERN-project/README.md

 ## Debug
 1. body-parser deprecated.
 Thus used express substitute for body-parser(server/index.js).
 2. client/api/index.js function createPost() changed to return a value.
+3. mongoose PostMessage save() should send an failed or succeeded response.
+If not this error happens.
+- Error message: [err_http_headers_sent]: cannot set headers after they are sent to the client.